instructure/inst-jobs/README.md

 ### Running Workers

-    $ canvas_job # display help
+    $ inst_job # display help
-    $ canvas_job start # start a worker in the background
+    $ inst_job start # start a worker in the background
-    $ canvas_job run # start a worker in the foreground
+    $ inst_job run # start a worker in the foreground

 ### Testing

-To write tests that interact with canvas-jobs, you'll need to configure an actual ActiveRecord or Redis backend.
+To write tests that interact with inst-jobs, you'll need to configure an actual ActiveRecord or Redis backend.
 In the future we may add an in-memory testing backend.